voborgus/lmru--tech/content/en/glossary.md

 ## K
 ### KISS
 Keep It Stupid Simple.
 Like Occam said, «[entities should not be multiplied without necessity](https://en.wikipedia.org/wiki/Occam%27s_razor)».
-Thats it.
+Adding new levels of abstraction must have a strong reason.
+Adding new data entities or solution components also must have strong reason.
+Simplification is a King and we welcome the approach to describe it as an architecture debt and rework the complex areas to make it simple.
+The decision is made at the level of a technical and solution architect, in controversial situations we made decisions on the Architecture Committee.

 *[← back to value](../values/architecture/#3-we-develop-only-economically-sustainable-products)*
 <hr />